MMMU: A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI: Abstract

 \section{Abstract}

 We introduce \dataset: a new benchmark designed to evaluate multimodal models on massive multi-discipline tasks demanding college-level subject knowledge and deliberate reasoning. \dataset includes 11.5K meticulously collected multimodal questions from college exams, quizzes, and textbooks, covering six core disciplines: Art \& Design, Business, Science, Health \& Medicine, Humanities \& Social Science, and Tech \& Engineering.
 These questions span 30 subjects and 183 subfields, comprising 30 highly heterogeneous image types, such as charts, diagrams, maps, tables, music sheets, and chemical structures.
 Unlike existing benchmarks, \dataset focuses on advanced perception and reasoning with domain-specific knowledge, challenging models to perform tasks akin to those faced by experts.
-Our evaluation of 14 open-source LMMs and the proprietary GPT-4V(ision) highlights the substantial challenges posed by \dataset.
-Even the advanced GPT-4V only achieves a 56\% accuracy, indicating significant room for improvement.
+The evaluation of 28 open-source LMMs as well as the proprietary GPT-4V(ision) and Gemini highlights the substantial challenges posed by \dataset.
+Even the advanced GPT-4V and Gemini Ultra only achieve accuracies of 56\% and 59\% respectively, indicating significant room for improvement.
 We believe \dataset will stimulate the community to build next-generation multimodal foundation models towards expert artificial general intelligence.